One of the biggest hidden expenses many of us have is subscriptions.

 - Tap manage subscriptions

 Here you can see all your active subscriptions and your expired ones.
-Under the active list it should specify which have a future billing date or expiration date.
+Under the active list, it should specify which of your Apple subscriptions has a future billing date or expiration date.

 - Log in